Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A view from my campsite on Potash Road

-There are many cool hotels in Moab but I recommend camping for at least one night if on a multi-day Moab tour.
-Tent, RV, and car camping provide a totally unique and more personable experience, especially in the national parks.
+There are many cool hotels in Moab, but I recommend camping for at least one night if on a multi-day Moab tour.
+Tent, RV, and car camping provide a totally unique and more personal experience, especially in Utah’s national parks.

 My favorite place to camp is on Potash Road in Moab.
 Although there is no cell service, the affordable primitive campsites sit right on the Colorado River, one of the most scenic places in the whole town.